secretstartups/handbook/blog/release-posts/index.html.md

 ### Bugs MR

-As the TW Lead, you're responsible for reviewing an MR created for [bug fixes](#create-mrs-for-usability-improvements-bugs-and-performance-improvements).
+As the TW Lead, you're responsible for reviewing the bug fixes MR associated with each release post.
 This MR has **not** been reviewed by any other TW.
 For this MR, ensure to check the metadata and the description, as follows:

 Bugs included in the description: